 So let’s start with a refresh on your perspective.

 Meal plans, rules and restrictions create dependency and don’t even give us the opportunity to fend for ourselves when diet foods are not within arms reach.
 Office parties, social gatherings, nights out with friends.
 What are you really suppose to do if you show up and there is only chips and dip and you are starving?
-You could:

 - white knuckle your way through the party

-- eat ALL the chips and salsa
+- eat ALL the chips and dip

 - eat a few chips and call it a day